Matthew-Hurrell/viva-la-nacho/README.md

 ## Input Validation Tests

 All forms on the Viva La Nacho site have been thoroughly tested for input validation.
 All the forms on the site use javascript to validate user input.
-Manual tests on each field on the forms have also been conducted to check for any errors.
+Manual tests have also been conducted on each form field to check for any errors.

 ### Post Recipe Form Tests